josephcatalano/dsa-practice/notes.md

 *PIP*
     pip freeze > requirements.txt - Generates a list of installed packages, and then pours them into a new file called requirements.txt pip install -r requirements.txt - Tells pip to install everything in your requirements file.
+(Make sure your in venv)